 Can basal and squamous cell skin cancers be found early?

 It’s important to check all over your skin, preferably once a month.
-Self-exams are best done in a well-lit room in front of a full-length mirror.
-Use a hand-held mirror for areas that are hard to see.
-Learn the patterns of moles, blemishes, freckles, and other marks on your skin so that you’ll notice any changes.
+Skin self-exams are best done in a well-lit room in front of a full-length mirror.
+Use a hand-held mirror for areas that are hard to see, such as the backs of your thighs.

 All areas should be examined, including your palms and soles, scalp, ears, nails, and your back.
-(For a more thorough description of a skin self-exam, see our document, Skin Cancer: Prevention and Early Detection and the booklet Why You Should Know About Melanoma.)
+(For a more thorough description of a skin self-exam, see Skin Cancer: Prevention and Early Detection and the booklet Why You Should Know About Melanoma.)
 Friends and family members can also help you with these exams, especially for those hard-to-see areas, such as your scalp and back.

-Last Medical Review: 09/20/2012
+Last Medical Review: 04/01/2016

-Last Revised: 01/17/2013
+Last Revised: 05/10/2016